 Our aims and work

-CSIS Charity Fund is a highly focused organisation with the welfare of former, retired and serving civil and public servants at its heart.
+CSIS Charity Fund is a small, highly focused organisation with the welfare of serving, retired and former civil and public servants at its heart.
 Our charitable Objects, and our whole purpose, is the relief of need, hardship and distress amongst our client group.

 - Employees of government departments